osmandapp/docs/content/osmand/plugins/contour-lines.md

 {% ios%}

-For the **iOS** version, refer to the [paid services](/osmand/purchases/ios#in-app-purchases): in-app purchases, or a subscription.
+For purchases on **iOS**, refer to [in-app purchases, or a subscription](/osmand/purchases/ios#in-app-purchases).
 To view the already made purchases, go to: {% data variables.ios-values.menu %} → {% data variables.ios-values.sett_settings %} → {% data variables.ios-values.purchases %}

 In the **iOS** version, to enable the plugin, toggle **Contour lines** on in: {% data variables.ios-values.menu %} → {% data variables.ios-values.plugins %} → {% data variables.ios-values.product_title_srtm %}